-Significant Less Than

-or Significant

-Potentially With

-Significant Mitigation

-Impact Incorporation

-Mt.
-Hermon Road scenic corridor.

-3. Degrade the existing visual character or quality of the site and its surroundings, including substantial change in topography or ground surface relief features, and/or development on a ridge line?

-The proposed Mining Plan Amendment will not degrade the existing visual character of the site and its surroundings.
-To the extent that the buttress fill slope and the required 2:1 cut slopes with 15-foot wide benches at 25-foot vertical intervals will be more easily revegetated than the previously approved, steeper slopes, revegetation efforts may be more successful, sooner, and thus improve the visual character and quality of the site over the previously approved plan and in a shorter period of time.

-4. Create a new source of light or glare which would adversely affect day or nighttime views in the area?
-X 5.
+Hanson A ental Review Initial Տեւմy ggregates Mid-Paafic. İnc. n No. 024046 Significant or Potentially Significant Impact Less Than Significant With Mitigation Incorporation Leu, Than Significant Impact No Impact Mt.
+Hei rmon Road scenic corridor. • 3.
+Degrade the existing visual character or quality of the site and its surroundings, including substantial change in topograph or ground surface relief features, and/or development on a ridge line?
+X and its with 15 previou thus in oposed Mining Plan Amendment will not degra surroundings.
+To the extent that the buttress i-foot wide benches at 25-foot vertical interval usly approved, steeper slopes, revegetation en aprove the visual character and quality of the sterperiod of time. fill slope a s will be m fforts may and the requ ore easily robe be more su uired 2:1 cu evegetated ccessful, s t slopes I than the ooner, and 4.
+Create a new source of light or glare which would adversely affect day or nighttime views in the area? x 5.
 Destroy, cover, or modify any unique geologic or physical feature?
-X Cultural Resources s the project have the potential to: · 1.
-Cause an adverse change in the significance of a historical resource as defined in CEQA Guidelines 15064.5?
+X ultural Resources the project have the potential to: 1.
+Cause an adverse change in the significance of a historical resource as defined in CEQA Guidelines 15064.5? .
 X 2.
 Cause an adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines 15064.5?
 X 3.
 Disturb any human remains, including those interred outside of formal cemeteries?
-X 4.
+Description · · · x 4.
 Directly or indirectly destroy a unique paleontological resource or site?
-X - Hazards and Hazardous Materials is the project have the potential to:
+X azards and Hazardous Materials the project have the potential to:

-Hanson mental Review initial Sludy Aggregates Mid-Pacific, Inc. ion No. 02-0046 Significant or Potentially Significant Impact Less Than Significanl With Mitigation Incorporation Less Than Significant Impact NO Impact 1.
+Hanson A ental Review Initial Study ggregates Mid-Pacific.
+Inc. n No. 02-0046 Significant Or Potentially Significant Impact Less Then Significant With Mitigation Incorporation Less Than Significant Impact No impact 1.
 Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels?
-X 2.
-Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
+2. Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
 X 3.
 Create a safety hazard for people residing or working in the project area as a result of dangers from aircraft using a public or private airport located within two miles of the project site?
 X 4.
-Expose people to electro-magnetic fields associated with electrical transmission lines?
-X 5.
-Create a potential fire hazard?
-X 6.
-Release bioengineered organisms or chemicals into the air outside of project buildings?
-X ian: portation/Traffi : s the project have the potential to: 1.
-Cause an increase in traffic that is substantial in relation to the si ε ε and capacity of the stre sy er (, substantial i ir either the number of vehicle trips, the volume to y y ratio on roads, or congestion at inter X 2.
-Cause an increase in r 1 demand cannot be accommodated by existing r facilities? - X 7 6 28 FXHIRI
+Expose people to electro-magnetic fields associated with electrical transmission lines? · · · x 5.
+Create a potential fire hazard? merkelengellenge X 6.
+Release bioengineered organisms or chemicals into the air outside of project buildings? ransportation/Traffic the project have the potential to: 1.
+Cause an increase in traffic that is substantial in relation to the existing traffic load and capacity of the street system (i.e., substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections)? · - X 2.
+Cause an increase in parking demand which cannot be accommodated by existing parking facilities?
+X